 Overlapping Columns: Only columns that appear in all input sources are included in the output.
 Columns that do not exist in all of the input sources are dropped.

-No: If the same-named column from multiple inputs have differing input types, report an error and do not continue.
+No: If the same-named column from multiple inputs have differing input types, Matillion ETL reports an error and will not continue.

 No: Do not add an additional column to identify the input component name.